 Later, sitting in my car I recognized that what I really wanted was control over the group.
 I wanted to use it to pursue my own agenda rather than truly further the bond of motherhood we ladies had developed.
 Thinking about it, I realized this is something I frequently do.
 In my attempt to control and achieve what I wanted, I was overlooking what God was giving to each of us through this small meeting of Catholic moms.
 God was giving me a gift I didn’t even realize I wanted or needed.
 A bond of Catholic Motherhood.

 Talking with my sister helped me to see that I was ignoring God’s will and His hand at work in my life.
 I entered this group last fall barely knowing most of these women and unsure what I would “get out” of this journal of personal reflection.
 I joined purely from a desire to connect with other moms in my parish.
-While the actual study was not my favorite, the conversations sparked within our group were inspiring and heartfelt.
+While the actual study was not my favorite, the conversations sparked within our small group were inspiring and heartfelt.